Fauci says he can't stop Trump from talking at briefings

 Fauci's brief hand movement and facial expression became an internet meme.

-Asked if he'd been criticized for it, Fauci said "no comment."
+Asked if he'd been criticized for it, Fauci said, "No comment."

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus.